phpMussel/phpMussel/_docs/readme.en.md

 Chameleon attack detection: 0 = Off, 1 = On.

 "chameleon_from_php"
-- Search for php header in files that are neither php files nor recognised archives.
+- Search for PHP header in files that are neither PHP files nor recognised archives.

 "chameleon_from_exe"
 - Search for executable headers in files that are neither executables nor recognised archives and for executables whose headers are incorrect.